AlanLuu/lox-go/doc/os.md

     - This method does not work on Windows and throws an error if called on there
 - `os.setgid(gid)`, which sets the group ID of the current process to the specified group ID, which is an integer
     - This method does not work on Windows and throws an error if called on there
+- `os.setregid(rgid, egid)`, which sets the group ID and effective group ID of the current process to the specified group ID and effective group ID, which are both integers
+    - Passing in `-1` for `rgid` or `egid` will result in the group ID or the effective group ID being unchanged respectively
+    - This method does not work on Windows and throws an error if called on there
+- `os.setreuid(ruid, euid)`, which sets the user ID and effective user ID of the current process to the specified user ID and effective user ID, which are both integers
+    - Passing in `-1` for `ruid` or `euid` will result in the user ID or the effective user ID being unchanged respectively
+    - This method does not work on Windows and throws an error if called on there
 - `os.setuid(uid)`, which sets the user ID of the current process to the specified user ID, which is an integer
     - This method does not work on Windows and throws an error if called on there
 - `os.stderr`, which is a file object that allows for writing text to the standard error stream